ednilsonamaral/ednilsonamaral.github.io/about.md

 I love everything related to web, agile development, readable coding, semantic and reusable.
 Writing codes without losing my sanity.
 I love projects with solid and robust architectures, well organized.
 Today, I work with front-end development, but study a lot for work with MEAN Stack and Ionic in a near future.

-I love coding.
-I'm not so god, but I'm not so bad!
-And the most attractive for me are projects with biggest challenges, if what I don't know or I've anything difficulty, I going to my friend Google get help, learning with best practices, and always learning new things, new technologies.
+The most attractive for me are projects with biggest challenges, if what I don't know or I've anything difficulty, I going to my friend Google get help, learning with best practices, and always learning new things, new technologies.
 I've very facility to make new friends and love to work and collaborate with teams.
 And nothing better what work with teams and share our knowledge and experience in favor of always evolve as people and professional.

 I'm always studying new things, new technologies, and I never give up of study!
 After all, what we learning is the only capital what we never lose, nobody can take this of us!